chelseaceballos/be-authentication-and-testing-chelseaceballos/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions uses authentication to verify the identity of a client attempting to use a resource (ex.restricted page meant only for admins or specific users).
+This information is saved by the server in the form of a unique session.
+So the user can register -> the server verifies registration credentials-> creates session for client-> server creates a unique cookie for client -> client persistently sends cookie with every request  -> server verifies cookie if valid with each request -> if yes(valid), client can access page. -> if not client restricted from accessing resource. (stateless session), best for personal projects

+JSON Web Tokens, are a way to transfer information in the form of a json object between server and client.
+Flow for JWT: User submits credentials to server -> instead of session id, a json web token is generated ( its three parts being 'header.payload.signature') created with private key on server -> jwt gets sent to client's browser stored in localStorage -> future requests will be verified through authorization header -> server validates signature -> access to resource ( or not :c )

-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bycryptjs is a library that helps developers hide plain text passwords by hashing them(disguise passwords).
+This prevents others stealing sensitive information that may be on a users account if the database has been compromised.
+It also helps fight against rainbow tables by preventing the reversal of hashed passwords, because bcrypt adds 'salt' as an extra protection layer on top of regular password-hashing

 3. How are unit tests different from integration and end-to-end testing?
+Unit tests, focus on testing individual modules of an application.
+Integration testing, focusses on modules that synchronously work together.
+End-to-end, take the longest, test the replication of an applications functionality or performance.
+Huge focus on user experience

 4. How does _Test Driven Development_ change the way we write applications and tests?
+TDD or Test Driven Development is a very programmatic way of coding.
+It creates a "safety net" that will alert the developer if they make a small change(in a previously passing test) that ends up triggering a failing test.

+    Step 1- write the least amount / simple code that will trigger failure Step 2- write the least amount of code that will pass the test Step 3- refactor code, make cleaner / more readable